Comprehensive Samsung QN85C TV Review and TV Comparisons

 Solar-powered remote with built-in micBattery-free operation, voice control, no backlit buttons

 The QN85C series mirrors Samsung’s QN90C models, featuring the NeoSlim design and a center-mounted hexagonal plate stand.
-With a slim profile of around 1 inch, the TV’s side view is elegant, and the stand offers a secure base with a desktop monitor aesthetic.
+The TV has a slim profile of around 1 inch.
+Its side view is elegant.
+The stand offers a secure base with a desktop monitor aesthetic.

 On the side, you’ll find the TV’s input section, including 4 HDMI 2.1 ports (one with eARC), USB, optical digital audio, and RF antenna connections.
 Unlike the QN90C, the QN85C series has an ATSC 1.0 tuner, lacking support for ATSC 3.0 ‘NextGen TV’ broadcasts.